-Day 1: Friday 3 June Bilbao to Espinama
+Day 1: Fri 7 June 2024 - Bilbao to Villalpando

-Day 6: Wednesday 8 June Villafafila Plains
+Day 2: Sat 8 June - Villafafila Plains

-Our first full day birding on the plains around Lagunas de Villafafila, where our top target birds are both Great and Little Bustard as well as many of the key Spanish steppe species.
-We have excellent chances of finding Montagu's Harrier, Lesser Kestrel, Stone Curlew, Fan-Tailed and Spectacled Warbler, Calandra and Short-toed Lark and Spotless Starling.
-Another area to visit is the abandoned village of Otero de Sariegos, for Rock Sparrow.
-Later in the day we might visit the River Elsa area for a few more species, with luck including Purple Heron.
-Tonight we may try a suitable place nearby for Red-necked Nightjar, which has a lovely nocturnal song.
+Our first full day birding on the plains around Lagunas de Villafafila, where our top target birds will be Great and Little Bustard again, as well as many of the key Spanish steppe species.
+We may visit The Information Centre overlooking Laguna de Barrillos which with a range of hides gives us excellent chances of finding Montagu's Harrier, Lesser Kestrel, Stone Curlew, Zitting Cisticola, Spectacled Warbler, Calandra and Short-toed Lark and Spotless Starling.
+Another area to visit is the abandoned village of Otero de Sariegos, for Rock Sparrow and Little Owl.
+During the tour we visit a variety of habitats including the Dehesa woodlands, seasonal lagoons and the riverine habitat around the Duero and its tributaries and later in the day may explore some of these.

-Day 7: Thursday 9 June Arribes de Duero Park
+Day 3: Sun 9 June - Arribes de Duero Park

 Our destination today is the Arribes del Duero International Park, which lies along the Spanish-Portuguese border.
 This is a very extensive area with a variety of habitats, including open Dehesa woodland interspersed with grassland grazed by cattle and sheep.
-This creates a rich environment for several scarce species, including Rock Sparrow, Turtle Dove, Woodchat and Iberian Shrike, Black-shouldered Kite, Great Spotted Cuckoo, Roller and Azure-winged Magpie to name a few.
-In other parts we check out scrubby areas for Dartford and Western Bonelli's Warbler, plus Western Orphean Warbler and perhaps Thekla's Lark.
-In the afternoon we can cross the border into Portugal to scan for Alpine and Pallid Swift, Crag Martin and possible Red-rumped Swallow.
-Along the river are high sided cliffs where we may find Golden and Bonelli's Eagle, Peregrine and vultures.
+Near the village of Fariza we can take a stroll in the open woodland, listening for calling Hoopoe and Turtle Dove or maybe a Wryneck This habitat creates a rich environment for several scarce species, including Rock Sparrow, Woodchat and Iberian Shrike, Black-shouldered Kite, Great Spotted Cuckoo, Roller and Iberian Magpie.
+In other areas we investigate scrubby ground for Dartford, Western Orphean and Western Bonelli's Warbler and perhaps Thekla Lark too.
+In the afternoon we can cross the border into Portugal to a river site for Crag Martin, Alpine and Pallid Swift and possibly Red-rumped Swallow too.
+The high sided cliffs around the river can also be good for raptors and we may see our first Golden and Bonelli's Eagle, Peregrine and vultures here.